Craigson/FundamentalsOfComputing/README.md

 ##ASCII
 ASCII is an abbreviation for <i>American Standard Code for Information Interchange</i>.
 It's a character-encoding scheme used to represent text in a computer.
 Each ASCII character can be stored in a single byte because it's represent by a decimal number within the range of 0-255.
 The image below shows the ASCII character table.
 Each character is represented by a decimal number, which is in turn stored in binary as a combination of 8 bits.
 For example, the lowercase 'a' is represented in decimal as 97.
 This would be stored in a single byte of memory as the binary number 1100001.

+Below is a table showing the mapping of ASCII characters to their decimal representation.
 ![Image of Yaktocat](http://www.asciichars.com/_site_media/ascii/ascii-chars-landscape.jpg)

 ##MEMORY
-We're always hearing people refer to a computer's 'memory', but what exactly does that mean?
+If you work with, or even on, a computer, there's a good chance you've heard someone refer to its 'memory', but what exactly does that mean?
 At this point it's important to make the distinction between 'memory' and 'storage'.
+Your computer's hard disk drive (HDD) is a data storage device.
+Traditional HDDs use rigid rapidly rotating discs covered with magnetic material.
+Magnetic heads on moving actuator arms read and write data to these discs.
+'Saving' a file on your computer's hard drive involves the moving actuator arms writing data to the disc by magnetising specific 'sectors' on the disc iteslf.
+This 'permanent' storage is known as non-volatile memory.
+The term 'non-volatile' refers to the fact that the data is retained, even after the HDD is powered off.
+Anoter form of storage happens in <i>flash memory</i>.
+Portable storage devices like USB drives make use of flash memory and are referred to as Solid State Drives ( SSD ).
+SSDs make use of semiconductor chips, rather than magnetic media, to store data.

 ##What does it mean to 'program' a computer?